OpenFn/blog/_posts/2020-06-01-myagro-4-years-later.md

 featured: true
 ---

-#### _OpenFn is helping small-scale farmers break the cycle of poverty with an automated savings & supply chain system._
+#### _OpenFn is helping small-scale farmers break the cycle of poverty with an automated savings & supply chain system.Small-scale farmers are feeding the world, but a majority of them are in an endless cycle of poverty and lack access to traditional banks and financing._

 ### Here's the overview.

-Small-scale farmers are feeding the world, but a majority of them are in an endless cycle of poverty and lack access to traditional banks and financing.

 [myAgro](https://www.myagro.org/) has pioneered an innovative bankless savings plan that allows thousands of farmers to finance themselves and invest their